What are your research interests?

 Finding a cure for conditions like autism, schizophrenia, depression or bipolar disorder would be the ultimate goal.

-Improving treatment of mental illness is gradual process and can be painstakingly slow.
+Improving treatment of mental illness is a gradual process and can be painstakingly slow.
 However, every new discovery can potentially lead to better treatment with less adverse side effects for those in need in our community.
-Hence, the future focus lies in discovering what drives mental illness and how to prevent and even cure it.
+Hence, the future focus lies in discovering what drives mental illness and how to prevent or even cure it.

-- Standard clinical and neuropsychological assessment tools
+- Clinical and neuropsychological assessment

-- Psychophysiological (EEG-based) brain function measures
+- Psychophysiological (EEG-based) brain function

-- Structural and functional brain imaging techniques
+- Structural and functional brain imaging